Skip over main navigation

 We exist to improve mental health and emotional wellbeing through professional training, CPD and the provision of counselling and psychotherapy in Scotland.
 At the heart of our work at Human Development Scotland (HDS) is psychodynamic theory.

 An introduction to psychodynamic ideas about what it means to be human, together with experiential training in communication and counselling skills incorporating psychodynamic principles.
-This course gives unparalleled insight into the complexities of human interactions and is a foundation for the use of advanced communications and counselling skills.

 • Training